Black, Brown and Beige (1958 album)

 Black, Brown and Beige is a 1958 jazz album by Duke Ellington and his orchestra, featuring Mahalia Jackson.

-The album is a recording of a revised version of Ellington's Black, Brown and Beige suite.
+The album is a recording of a revised version of Ellington's Black, Brown and Beige suite, inspired by the experience of African-Americans.
 After a disappointing critical response to its first performance in 1943, Ellington divided the three-part suite into six shorter sections, leaving in "Come Sunday" and "Work Song", and it is this version that is recorded here.